 What a stunning way to hack the Besta cabinet!

-This hack makes use of amazing gold overlay panels from O’verlays that are simply stuck to the front of the Besta doors.
+This hack makes use of amazing gold overlay panels from O’verlays that are stuck to the front of the Besta doors.

 The gorgeous black and gold legs from Pretty Pegs transform the Besta cabinet into a sideboard by raising it up.
 They are such an elegant addition.